nkcodegit/PowerShell-Scripts/README.md

 PowerShell-Scripts 🛠️
 A collection of useful PowerShell scripts for automation, system administration, and daily productivity.
 This repository serves as a centralized hub for scripts designed to simplify tasks on Windows and cross-platform environments.

-📖 Table of Contents

-About
-Prerequisites
-How to Use
-Security Warning
-License

 🧐 About
 This repository, maintained by nkcodegit, contains a variety of stand-alone PowerShell (.ps1) scripts.
 Whether you are looking to automate folder cleanup, fetch system reports, or manage Active Directory, these scripts are designed to be modular and easy to use.